-Goal setting helps us see the future, understand what we want, create a plan and stay on track.
+The foundation of making New Year’s Resolutions is your purpose and values.
+The next step is to set goals.
+Goal setting helps us see the future, understand what we want, create a plan, and stay on track.
 The downside is that it takes us out of the moment and emphasizes what we don’t have in our lives.
-We tend to set goals we hear are good for us and force it upon ourselves, hoping it will lead to greater health and happiness.
-Setting goals that are not aligned with our truth and values will oftentimes lead to failure.
-When we experience failure, our self-esteem and motivation tend to decrease, leaving us feeling stuck and hopeless.
+We tend to set goals we hear are good for us and force them upon ourselves, hoping they will lead to greater health and happiness.
+Setting goals that are not aligned with our truth and values will often lead to failure.
+When we experience failure, our self-esteem and motivation decrease, leaving us feeling stuck and hopeless.

-Intentions, on the other hand, are about who you want to be, what you value, and how you wish to contribute to the world.
-So, if the specific habit doesn’t stick, the general intention will.
-For example, an intention could be to be more physically active.
-If you join a gym and hate it, there is no need to abandon the idea completely.
-You might try hiking instead.
+When you focus on the intention, you’ll be able to see your goal through–even if the specific habit does not stick.
 Selecting an intention will also stimulate your brain to look for other opportunities to engage in this behavior, whereas only focusing on a single way will cause your brain to shut off once it is marked off your checklist.
 Intentions allow flexibility, focusing on the overall theme instead of the specifics.

-Setting and living your intentions based off your values allows you to focus on who you are in the moment.
-This raises your emotional energy which in turn raises your physical energy because you are meeting yourself where you are – not where you think you should be.
-When our intentions reflect our values we can let go of outcomes.
-If we value expressing ourselves through writing we can let go of perfectionism by just showing up to write that blog or that difficult email.
+Setting and living your intentions based on your values allows you to focus on who you are in the moment.
+This raises your emotional energy, which in turn raises your physical energy because you are meeting yourself where you are – not where you think you should be.
+When our intentions reflect our values, we can let go of outcomes.
+If we value expressing ourselves through writing, we can let go of perfectionism by just showing up to write that blog or that difficult email.
 We don’t need to get caught up in self-judgment or high standards.
-Mastering the “art of showing up” helps make this behavior into a habit.
+Mastering the “art of showing up” helps make this behavior a habit.
 By continuing to write, even for two minutes a day, you become the person who writes every day.

 Set Resolutions For Addiction Recovery With Destinations for Teens